 I taught for 12 quarters as the Instructor of Record in the Department of Sociology and the English Department.
 I have taught the following courses: “The College Experience: Introduction to Qualitative Methods through an Examination of College Life”, “Criminology”, “Sociology in Practice: Education Practicum”, and “Interdisciplinary Writing Program”.

 CREATING AN EFFECTIVE PEER REVIEW

 For final papers, I find peer reviews to be an effective tool for collaborative learning.
 Peer reviews reinforce writing as a process, allow students opportunities to learn from each other, and increase the quality of final papers.
 Drafts and revisions are a critical part of becoming an effective writer.
-However, I have found that fewer and fewer undergraduates at the University of Washington write papers for classes, let alone multiple drafts of a paper.
-A carefully scaffolded paper assignment with peer reviews increases the quality of student writing.
+However, I have found that fewer and fewer undergraduates, particularly those at larger universities, write papers for classes, let alone multiple drafts of a paper.
+A carefully scaffolded paper assignment with peer review increases the quality of student writing.
 Further, as reviewers, students learn about their peers’ research projects, internships, and even relevant literature.
 I am frequently asked, “I saw that ____ used this source.
 It seems like it would be useful for me too.
 Can I also use ____ source?”